idaholab/moose/modules/doc/content/finite_volumes.md

 FV-specific (dependent) variable classes were create along side the FE-specific ones sharing common base functionality.
-This is responsible for caculating and providing FV cell/face solution values to objects that need them.
+This is responsible for calculating and providing FV cell/face solution values to objects that need them.
 Higher-order reconstruction will also be plumbed into here eventually.
 Ghost cells for boundary conditions and other important functionality is handled automatically at this level so kernel and boundary condition code can be written nearly like the FE equivalents.

-Previously, the variable class heirarchy did not have a field-variable-specific intermediate class.
+Previously, the variable class hierarchy did not have a field-variable-specific intermediate class.
 FV variables, however are field variables that need to be included in some field-variable operations performed in MOOSE.
 This was not previously possible because FV variables would have to